Home

 Step 4:

 Download, complete, and sign the following pdf documents.
 These documents are the registration, consent, and release of information forms.
 Below we have them in a combined PDF form.
 Please download and fill out the documents with adobe reader.
 There is a document to below to help with that process.
 Please only share the info of these forms with the coordinators and your provider.
 If you require any assistance, please call or email us.
+You can also find them as “HUT intake forms” under Document Center after signing up.

 Step 5:

-Send these pdf forms to us in Hatch.
+Send these pdf forms or the intake form to us in Hatch.
 To do this in Hatch click on “Messaging” on the left, then “Compose” in the top right.
 Choose “Telehealth Coordinator” for the recipient.
 Under the drop down box, attach the signed pdfs using the “attach a new document” option (this looks like a chain link) at the bottom.
 When all that is done, click “Send” on the bottom right.

 You can also mail the documents to us if you need to.
 You can mail them here: